Enumeration and Asymptotic Formulas for Rectangular Partitions of the Hypercube: Interpretation of in terms of -ary trees

 but \emph{not} for the sets $B_{3,1}, B_{3,2}$.
 Thus, we choose the index $i=2$, and so the root node of $g(D)$ has label $2$.
 Continuing in this way, one finds that $g(D)$ is the tree $T_3$ in Figure~\ref{figtreetodecomp}. \end{example}

-By the construction of the functions $f$ and $g$, it is clear that $f(g(D)) = D$ for every $D \in \D_{d,p,n}$.
+By the construction of the functions $f$ and $g$, it is clear that $g$ is a one-to-one function, and that $f(g(D)) = D$ for every $D \in \D_{d,p,n}$.
 Hence $f$ is onto, which implies that $C_{d,p}(n)$ counts the number of interchange equivalence classes in $\T_{d,p,n}$.
 In other words, $C_{d,p}(n)$ counts the number of trees in the image of $g$.
 We characterize these trees through the following definition: